JorgenEvens/crPDF/README.md

 ![dependencies](https://img.shields.io/david/JorgenEvens/crPDF.svg)
 ![dev dependencies](https://img.shields.io/david/dev/JorgenEvens/crPDF.svg)

-Print HTML to PDF using [puppeteer](https://github.com/GoogleChrome/puppeteer) with a [wkhtmltopdf](https://wkhtmltopdf.org/) compatible CLI.
+Print HTML to PDF using [Puppeteer](https://github.com/GoogleChrome/puppeteer) with a [wkhtmltopdf](https://wkhtmltopdf.org/) compatible CLI.

+## Motivation

+While creating print versions of HTML on modern browsers is not fun, it is not an impossible feat.
+Getting HTML to PDF tools to render correctly on the other hand is very challenging.
+That is why this project leverages [Puppeteer](https://github.com/GoogleChrome/puppeteer) (Headless Chrome/Chromium) to generate PDFs from HTML.
+If you can get your layout to work using print preview on Chrome you will be good to go using this library.

+Many of us have relied on wkhtmltopdf over the years, and it has great library support.
+To make transitioning as easy as possible crPDF matches the CLI options which allows you to use crPDF as a drop-in replacement.

 ## Installation